racker/rse-util/README.rst

 Rackspace Py
 ============

+**NOTE: This repo is no longer used and kept only for historical purposes**

 Rackspace Py is a small collection of handy Python libraries, including:

 -  Rawr, a micro WSGI framework designed for speed and simplicity